Mathematics education in the United States

+Compared to other developed countries in the Organization for Economic Co-operation and Development (OECD), the average level of mathematical literacy of American students is mediocre.
+As in many other countries, math scores dropped during the COVID-19 pandemic.
+However, Asian- and European-American students are above the OECD average.

-Curricular content
+Curricular content and standards

-Each state sets its own curricular standards and details are usually set by each local school district.
+Each U.S. state sets its own curricular standards, and details are usually set by each local school district.
 Although there are no federal standards, since 2015 most states have based their curricula on the Common Core State Standards in mathematics.
-The stated goal of the mathematics standards is to achieve greater focus and coherence in the curriculum.
+The stated goal of the Common Core mathematics standards is to achieve greater focus and coherence in the curriculum.
 This is largely in response to the criticism that American mathematics curricula are "a mile wide and an inch deep."
-The National Council of Teachers of Mathematics published educational recommendations in mathematics education in 1991 and 2000 which have been highly influential, describing mathematical knowledge, skills and pedagogical emphases from kindergarten through high school.
+The National Council of Teachers of Mathematics published educational recommendations in mathematics education in 1989 and 2000 which have been highly influential, describing mathematical knowledge, skills and pedagogical emphases from kindergarten through high school.
 The 2006 NCTM Curriculum Focal Points have also been influential for its recommendations of the most important mathematical topics for each grade level through grade 8.
+However, some states have either abandoned, or never adopted, the Common Core standards, but instead instituted their own.
+(See Common Core implementation by state.)
+In fact, there has been considerable disagreement on the style and content of mathematics teaching, including the question of whether or not there should be any national standards at all.

-In the United States, mathematics curriculum in elementary and middle school is integrated, while in high school it traditionally has been separated by topic, like Algebra I, Geometry, Algebra II, each topic usually lasting for the whole school year.
-However, from 2013-14 onward, some school districts and states have switched to an integrated curriculum.
+In the United States, mathematics curriculum in elementary and middle school is integrated, while in high school it traditionally has been separated by topic, with each topic usually lasting for the whole school year.
+However, some districts have integrated curricula, or decided to try integrated curricula after Common Core was adopted.
+Since the days of the Sputnik in the 1950s, the sequence of mathematics courses in secondary school has not changed: Pre-algebra, Algebra I, Geometry, Algebra II, Pre-calculus (or Trigonometry), and Calculus.
+Trigonometry is usually integrated into the other courses.
+Calculus is only taken by a select few.
+Some schools teach Algebra II before Geometry.
+Success in middle-school mathematics courses is correlated with having an understanding of numbers by the start of first grade.
+This traditional sequence assumes that students will pursue STEM programs in college, though, in practice, only a minority are willing and able to take this option.
+Often a course in Statistics is also offered.

+While a majority of schoolteachers base their lessons on a core curriculum, they do not necessarily follow them to the letter.
+Many also take advantage of additional resources not provided to them by their school districts.

 Primary school

-Primary schoolchildren learn counting, rudimentary arithmetic (both of integers and fractions), the number line, geometry, measurements, statistics and probability.
+Primary schoolchildren learn counting, arithmetic and properties of operations, geometry, measurement, statistics and probability.
+They typically begin studying fractions in third grade.